• Skip to primary navigation

 Take the American-style IPA for example, which combines elements from both styles.

-To conclude, what distinguishes beer and ale is mainly the type of yeast used, giving them variant flavor profiles.
+To conclude, what distinguishes beer and ale is mainly the type of yeast used, giving them variant flavors.

 Beer and ale are often confused, but they are not the same.